Hereditary Motor Neuropathy With Liability to Pressure Palsies (HNPP)

 In hereditary motor neuropathy with liability to pressure palsies (HNPP), nerves become increasingly sensitive to pressure and stretch.

-In HNPP, peripheral nerves lose their myelin sheath and do not conduct nerve impulses normally.
+In HNPP, peripheral nerves develop structural and functional abnormalities of the myelin sheath resulting in abnormal nerve conduction.
 Inheritance is usually autosomal dominant.
-In 80%, the cause is loss of one copy of peripheral myelin protein-22 gene (PMP22), located on the short arm of chromosome 17.
+In most patients, the cause is loss of 1 copy of peripheral myelin protein-22 gene (PMP22), located on the short arm of chromosome 17.
 Two copies of the gene are needed for normal function.

 Symptoms and Signs of HNPP